MSc Information Systems

 If you have little or no relevant work experience, this course is for you.
 If you're more experienced, you should take the MA/PGDip/PGCert (Professional Enhancement Programme) Information Systems.

 1 year full-time/2-3 years part-time

-You'll need a first degree in any subject.
+You'll need at least a good 2.2 in any subject.
 Relevant work experience is an advantage, but we'll give equal consideration to candidates without experience.

 Overall IELTS grade of 6.5 with a minimum of 6.0 in each component, or equivalent.

 Our dedicated departmental teaching suite contains two networked laboratories with 60 computers, a 30-seat lecture room and our brand new iLab, designed for research into human–computer interaction.

 The iSpace is an open plan, social learning area for staff and students.
 It has display facilities, open-access PCs and bookable partitioned group work areas.
 You can connect your laptop to our wireless network.

 For research, the Michael Lynch Research Computing Laboratory has networked PCs and UNIX-based workstations.
 We're right in the middle of the campus and close to the Information Commons, so you'll be able to access the University's many resources.